 A Life in RecoveryYour New Social Network

-For people in early recovery, returning home can be one of the most difficult challenges they face.
+For people early in recovery, returning home can be one of the most difficult challenges they face.
 We ease the transition from treatment to everyday life by preparing you for your discharge day far in advance.

 Support from others who face the same challenges can be invaluable.
-The members of the various community support groups may differ on the details of how to achieve sustainable sobriety, but they all have one thing in common: no matter who you are or what substance you struggle with, they want you to be successful.
+Sometimes just sitting in a room of people with similar experiences can make all the difference in the world.
+While their approaches may vary, your recovery peers all have one thing in common: no matter who you are or what substance you struggle with, they want you to be successful.